NordicSemiconductor/pc-nrfconnect-launcher/README.md

 The project depends on [pc-ble-driver-js](https://github.com/NordicSemiconductor/pc-ble-driver-js) and [pc-nrfjprog-js](https://github.com/NordicSemiconductor/pc-nrfjprog-js) which are native modules.
 Pre-compiled binaries for these modules are provided for recent Node.js versions on Windows, macOS, and Linux.
 However, if binaries do not exist for your platform/Node.js version, then refer to the [pc-ble-driver-js README](https://github.com/NordicSemiconductor/pc-ble-driver-js) which describes requirements for compilation.

-### Creating release artifacts

-To pack a release artifact for the current platform:

-    npm run pack

-Depending on the platform, this will create:

-* Windows: NSIS installer
-* macOS: DMG disk image
-* Linux: AppImage

-The artifact is written to the `release` directory.

-### Publishing release artifacts

-First, make sure your user can authenticate with GitHub:

-* Windows: `set GH_TOKEN=<your-github-token>`
-* Linux/macOS: `export GH_TOKEN=<your-github-token>`

-Then, to create and publish the release artifact:

-    npm run release

-This creates a release artifact for the current platform, and uploads it to GitHub as part of a draft release on the [GitHub releases](https://github.com/NordicSemiconductor/pc-nrfconnect-core/releases) page.
-The draft release is only visible to users who have write access to the repository, and can be made public by editing it and pressing the *Publish release* button.

 # Related projects

 nRF Connect for Desktop builds on top of other sub components that live in their own GitHub repositories: